ikarmus2001/ikarmus2001/README.md

 - 👋 Hi, I’m Kacper, aka ikarmus
-- 👀 I’m interested in managing projects and writing Python or C# code (I'd like to know C# hah)
+- 👀 I’m interested in managing projects and writing Python or C# code
 - 🌱 I’m currently learning python, looking for ways to become Project Manager
 - 💞️ I’m currently starting project (don't have name yet) about making inventory list of whole home - still planning a lot of things
 - 📫 How to reach me: